project-mirrors/forgejo-helm/README.md

 ## Configure Commit Signing

 When using the rootless image the gpg key folder was is not persistent by default.
-If you consider using signed commits for internal Gitea activities (e.g. initial commit), you'd need to provide a signing key.
+If you consider using signed commits for internal Forgejo activities (e.g. initial commit), you'd need to provide a signing key.
 Prior to [PR186](https://gitea.com/gitea/helm-chart/pulls/186), imported keys had to be re-imported once the container got replaced by another.